lytics/anomalyzer/db/influxclient/README.md

 The client created can then be used to query a specific `Table` using [InfluxDB's query language](http://influxdb.com/docs/v0.7/api/query_language.html).
 Additionally, `Sensitivity`, `UpperBound`, `LowerBound`, `ActiveSize`, and `NSeasons` need to be specified in order to run the anomalyzer package.
 Granularity and an aggregate function are optional arguments, which when both specified add a ["group by"](http://influxdb.com/docs/v0.8/api/query_language.html#group-by) clause to the query.

 To grab new data, the `Get` function can be used.
 It queries the database for the most recent points (to avoid scanning a large set of data).
 The number of points selected depends on `ActiveSize` and `NSeasons`.

-## Anomalyzer
+After grabbing new data, the underlying data can be updated using `Update`.
+The `Eval` function returns a probability that behavior in the active window is anomalous by accessing the Anomalyzer package.

 ### Example

 Consider the case of monitoring CPU usage.
-(Specific configuration should be adjusted specifically to the application a user is considering.)
 Let's assume we collect a new point every 30 seconds.
-We choose `ActiveSize` to be 2, to consider recent activity in the past hour, and `NSeasons` to be 59, to allow us to compare activity in the past minute to the past hour.
+We choose `ActiveSize` to be 2 and `NSeasons` to be 59, to allow us to compare activity in the past minute to the past hour.
 We also choose an `UpperBound` of 80, which allows us to make sure that we are alerted as CPU usage approaches and exceeds 80%.
 (Setting the lower bound to `NA` lets the anomalyzer know that we don't care if usage stays low.)
 The [algorithms](https://github.com/lytics/anomalyzer/tree/master/anomalyzer#algorithms) applied were **ks** and **high rank**.
 (See EXAMPLES.md file in anomalyzer repository for more detailed analysis.)

-After grabbing new data using `Get`, the underlying data can be updated using `Update`.
-The `Eval` function returns a probability that behavior in the active window is anomalous by accessing the Anomalyzer package.

-## Example
 ``` go
 package main